WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 The college realizes their key was stolen, compromised, or simply they practice good key rotation hygiene.
 In any of these cases, the true issuer now revokes that key with an expiration date set to a day before the known theft.

-Since credential dates can not be trusted, we can not determine which credentials fall within the `createdDate` & `revocationDate` (TODO or is it called the `expirationDate` still?) range for a given key.
+Since credential dates can not be trusted, we can not determine which credentials fall within the `createdDate` & `revocationDate` range for a given key.
 Every single credential issued with a key that was stolen NEEDS to fail (or at least warn) for signing key verification problems during the credential verification process.
 One bad credential issued with a stolen key can affect the status of every single recipient that received a credential from that issuer with that specific signing key.
 This is not satisfactory when it comes to life-long credentials.

 Therefore, by utilizing the trusted timestamps of a blockchain, we can calculate the true issuance date and determine that if an issuer revoked/expired a signing key for a specific date, every credential that has an anchor on a blockchain before that date is unaffected by key revocations.
-Instead of just providing Proof of Existence, we can then coin the term Proof of Verifiable Existence with Blockchain-based VCs.
-Not only did the document exist, but it existed and will always verify as long as the individual credential does not get revoked, or there is a question as to if the signing key was stolen around the same time as a bad issuance.

 ### Additional Fields